nmayorov/nmayorov.github.io/content/posts/rts_as_optimization.md

 Candidates for the minimum are searched as stationary points of the Lagrange function:
 $$\frac{\partial L}{\partial x_k} = 0; \frac{\partial L}{\partial w_k} = 0; \frac{\partial L}{\partial \lambda_k} = 0$$
-The partial derivative with respect to $x_k$ requires a separate treatment.
+The partial derivative with respect to $x_k$ requires a separate treatment depending on $k$.

 For $k = 0$:
 $$